Death of Whitney Houston: Posthumous releases

 Houston's first posthumous greatest hits album, I Will Always Love You: The Best of Whitney Houston, was released on November 13, 2012, by RCA Records.
 It features the remastered versions of her number-one hits, an unreleased song titled "Never Give Up" and a duet version of "I Look to You" with R. Kelly.
 The album won two NAACP Image Awards for 'Outstanding Album' and 'Outstanding Song' ("I Look to You").
 It was certified Gold by the RIAA in 2020.
 In October 2021, the album was reissued on vinyl and included Houston's first posthumous hit, "Higher Love".
 Since its release, it has spent more than 200 weeks on the Billboard 200, making it one of the longest-charting compilations in chart history, and the longest by a female artist.
 On the week of May 27, 2023, it replaced Madonna's The Immaculate Collection as the longest charting greatest hits album by a woman in the history of the Billboard 200 after it notched 149 weeks on the chart.

 Houston's posthumous live album, Her Greatest Performances (2014), was a US R&B number-one and received positive reviews by music critics.
 In 2017, the 25th anniversary reissue of The Bodyguard (soundtrack)—I Wish You Love: More from The Bodyguard—was released by Legacy Recordings.
 It includes film versions, remixes and live performances of Houston's Bodyguard songs.

 A 2019 remake of "Higher Love" by Norwegian DJ Kygo, featuring Houston's vocals, reached the top 10 in several countries, including number-two on the UK Singles Chart.

 In 2019, Houston and Kygo's version of "Higher Love" was released as a single.
 It reached number two on the UK Singles Chart and reached the top 10 in several countries.
+In the US, it became Houston's fourteenth number one hit on the Hot Dance Club Songs chart and became her 40th hit on the Billboard Hot 100.
 "Higher Love" was nominated at the 2020 Billboard Music Awards for "Top Dance/Electronic Song of the Year", the 2020 iHeartRadio Music Awards for "Dance Song of the Year" and "Best Remix".
 It was certified multi-platinum in the United States, Australia, Canada, Poland and the United Kingdom.
 The song was also a platinum hit in Denmark, Switzerland, Belgium, and Spain.